lyhiving/baserow2/docs/development/development-environment.md

 # Baserow's dev environment

+The dev environment runs Baserow services with source code hot reloading enabled.
+It also runs the backend django server and web-frontend nuxt server in debug and development modes.
+It is recommended that you use [dev.sh](../development/dev_sh.md) found in the root of the Baserow repo.

+## Further reading

 - See [running the dev environment](../guides/running-the-dev-environment.md) for a step-by-step guide on how to set-up the dev env.
 - See [baserow docker api](../reference/baserow-docker-api.md) for more detail on how Baserow's docker setup can be used and configured.
 - See [dev.sh](../development/dev_sh.md) for further detail on the CLI tool for managing the dev environment.
 - See [contributing](../development/CONTRIBUTING.md) for info on how to get started contributing to baserow.

 ## Fixing git blame